Shopping Links

 Plot Synopsis

-Baki Hanma is a generally happy student with a rather odd hobby; he likes fighting.
-Specifically, he likes fighting in a secret martial arts tournament that gathers the greatest fighters of the world and pits them against each other in really nasty combat.
+Baki Hanma is a generally happy student with a rather odd hobby: he likes fighting.
+Specifically, he likes fighting in a secret martial arts tournament that gathers the greatest fighters of the world and pits them against each other in anything-goes combat.
 Whether you're a sumo wrestler, a karate expert, or a guy who specializes in ripping out your opponent's nerves, you're welcome (as long as you can keep quiet about it, of course).
-Anyway, Baki may be the youngest fighter the tournament has ever seen, but he's also the best, and he really enjoys what he does.
+Baki may be the youngest fighter the tournament has ever seen, but he's also the best, and he thoroughly enjoys what he does.

 The story starts off with Baki entering a regular Karate tournament (as a warm up) and taking it by storm.
 He then moves on to the real challenge--that guy who likes to tear nerves (you knew he was going to come into this, didn't you?).
 Baki's pretty confident, but then again, he's never taken on somebody who can blind or paralyze an opponent using just one finger...

-As martial arts action flicks go, Grappler Baki is an odd one.
-The set up is tried and true (an underground tournament to determine the world's best fighter), but the plot and characters aren't--basically devoid of story and featuring a mix of brutality and cheerfulness that is just rather odd.
+Grappler Baki is an odd little martial arts action flick.
+The set up is tried-and-true (an underground tournament to determine the world's best fighter), but the execution isn't, featuring a mix of brutality and cheerfulness that's just plain odd.

-The plot is a little unusual in that there is none.
-There are two long fights, and a few (overly) dramatically introduced characters, but that's basically it.
+The plot is a little unusual in that there isn't one.
+There are two long fights, and a characters with overly dramatic introductions, but that's basically it.
 We never even see Baki in street clothes (although we do get to see his mom and sister at home for about a minute and a half).
-Ok, there is a lot of fancy backstory about the tournament, but it has no bearing on the plot at all.
-Admittedly, this seems to be the first part in a series (that doesn't exist, unless you count the later TV series), but the video is about 80 percent action, and the last third is nothing but one long fight sequence.
+It tosses out a lot of fancy backstory about the tournament, but that has no bearing on the plot at all.
+Admittedly, this seems to be the first part in a series (that doesn't exist, unless you count the later TV adaptation), but the video is about 80 percent action, and the last third is nothing but one long fight sequence.

 There really is nothing else to Grappler Baki--no girl to rescue, no family to save, no one to impress, no lengthy training, not even any money involved--just lots of fighting for the sake of fighting.
-Actually, the mood bordered on comedy, but the fights were plenty serious (and bloody to the point of being kind of silly), so I wouldn't really call it that, despite a generally unserious demeanor and some pretty amusing minor characters (I loved the tournament master).
+While the mood borders on comedy, the fights are plenty serious (and bloody to the point of being kind of silly), so I wouldn't really call it that, despite a generally unserious demeanor and some pretty amusing minor characters (I loved the tournament master).

-What was really different about Grappler Baki, though, was Baki himself.
+What sets Grappler Baki apart from the crowd, though, is Baki himself.
 We're all familiar with the cocky young martial artist who's out to conquer the fighting world, but Baki takes happy-go-lucky confidence to new levels.
-This guy has about as much in common with those stoic martial arts masters and battle hardened warriors as Ranma does (and this isn't a comedy, or wasn't intended to be, anyway).
-No, actually, he has even less in common--at least Ranma trains a lot and takes fighting seriously--Baki may be the best, but he doesn't even stop grinning when some guy with bad makeup has his optic nerve in his hand.
+This guy has less in common with those stoic martial arts masters and battle-hardened warriors than Ranma (and this isn't a comedy, or wasn't intended to be, anyway).
+Even Ranma trains a lot and takes fighting seriously--Baki may be the best, but he doesn't even stop grinning when some guy with bad makeup has his optic nerve in his hand.
 Then again, he is the best, and it's kind of fun to watch somebody who seems to enjoy a whuppin' (even when things get really bloody) for a change, rather than sitting around meditating and glaring at his opponents through a fight.

-Other than Baki and the two guys he fights, there are only a couple of other characters, and they do almost nothing--there's a martial arts master and his mentor, who just watch the fights (well, the master does go ballistic on a cement pipe to show off), and there is another fighter who gets introduced to us dramatically, and then spends the rest of the show gawking at Baki going at it.
+Other than Baki and the two guys he fights, there are only a couple of other characters, and they do almost nothing--there's a martial arts master and his mentor, who just watch the fights (well, the master does go ballistic on a cement pipe to show off), plus another fighter who gets introduced to us dramatically then spends the rest of the show gawking at Baki going at it.

 And go at it he does.
 The action is plentiful and the violence relatively gratuitous (no one gets killed, but plenty get maimed and even Baki has more than his share of scars).
 As for the animation, there are some slow parts and still frames during the unending battles, but they are well done for the most part.
 The art has a definite style to it; everybody looks kind of... pudgy.
 Baki still seems to have his share of baby fat (well, on his face anyway--below the neck he would make Stallone proud if it weren't for all the scars), and most of the other characters share the same style (except for the nerve-ripping guy, who substitutes purple lipstick and red hair).
 Anyway, it's not anything to write home about visually, but it gets the job done and makes up for what it lacks in quality with quantity of action.

-The acting in both the dub and the subtitled version were fine, but not particularly noteworthy in either case (though there is a hefty amount of grunting and shouting throughout).
-The standout voices were Baki in the Japanese--his voice fit his youthful complexion well enough--and Kosho in the dub, who had a good air of scary to him.
-The English announcer also sounded good, and I liked the old master of the tournament; he was one of those Cherry/Happosai type fellows; short and with a strange sense of humor, and acted appropriately in both languages.
-The music was pedestrian, but it was sparse and unobtrusive.
-The only memorable tune was the short but catchy end theme, which harkened back to some of those old time theme songs in the Dragonball vein.
+The acting in both the dub and the subtitled version are fine, but not particularly noteworthy in either case (though there is a hefty amount of grunting and shouting throughout).
+The standout voices are Baki in the Japanese--his voice fits his youthful complexion well enough--and Kosho in the dub, who has a good air of scary to him.
+The English announcer also sounds good, and I liked the old master of the tournament, one of those Cherry/Happosai type fellows--short, has a strange sense of humor, and sounds appropriate in both languages.
+The music is pedestrian, but sparse and unobtrusive.
+The only memorable tune is the short but catchy end theme, which harkens back to some of those old-time theme songs in the Dragonball vein.

-Summing up, Grappler Baki is a weird martial arts fest that serves up a sizable helping of humor, two or three plate-fulls of (very violent) action, and plot relegated to the parsley part of the meal--small and only there for decoration.
-If you enjoy a good spirited (albeit graphic) fight (or two), have a look at this one--perfect for your daily dose of nerve-ripping fun!
-Note that this looks like the first part of a series, but this is all there is unless you read the comic books (don't worry, you won't be watching it for the ongoing storyline, and it's not a cliffhanger).
+Summing up, Grappler Baki is a weird martial-arts-fest that serves up a sizable helping of humor, two or three plate-fulls of gory action, and plot relegated to the parsley part of the meal--small and only there for decoration.
+If you enjoy a good-spirited (albeit graphic) fight (or two), have a look at this one--perfect for your daily dose of nerve-ripping fun!
+Note that while this one-shot looks like the first part of a series, it isn't unless you read the manga or watch the much newer TV series (don't worry, the plot isn't exactly the selling point, and it's not a cliffhanger).

 Related Recommendations